speedreeder/StarWars5e.Core/StarWars5e.Starships.Parser/Sources/sotg.md

 &emsp;In the Dungeons and Dragons game, each player creates an adventurer (also called a character) and teams up with other adventurers (played by friends).
 Working together, the group might obtain a freighter and take to the stars, expanding the scope and potential of their game.
 They might become pirates, the scourge of the Outer Rim, or they may accept missions from a leading faction.
 They may become smugglers, taking jobs as they see fit, or become bounty hunters in the employee of a powerful hutt.

-One player, however, takes on the role of the Game Master (GM), the game’s lead storyteller and referee.
+One player, however, takes on the role of the Game Master (GM), the gameï¿½s lead storyteller and referee.
 The GM creates adventures for the characters, who navigate its hazards and decide which paths to explore.
 The GM might describe an ongoing naval battle, and the players decide what they want their adventurers to do.
 Will they choose a side and join in the combat?
 Will they attempt to mediate a truce?
 Or will they simply choose a new destination?

-Then the GM determines the results of the adventurers’ actions and narrates what they experience.
+Then the GM determines the results of the adventurersï¿½ actions and narrates what they experience.
 Because the GM can improvise to react to anything the players attempt, D&D is infinitely flexible, and each adventure can be exciting and unexpected.

 The game has no real end; when one story or quest wraps up, another one can begin, creating an ongoing story called a **campaign**.
 Many people who play the game keep their campaigns going for months or years, meeting with their friends every week or so to pick up the story where they left off.
 The adventurers grow in might as the campaign continues.
 Each force defeated, each adventure completed, and each relic recovered not only adds to the continuing story, but also earns the adventurers new capabilities.
-This increase in power is reflected by an adventurer’s level and deployment rank, as well as their starship's tier.
+This increase in power is reflected by an adventurerï¿½s level and deployment rank, as well as their starship's tier.

-There’s no winning and losing in the Dungeons and Dragons game—at least, not the way those terms are usually understood.
+Thereï¿½s no winning and losing in the Dungeons and Dragons gameï¿½at least, not the way those terms are usually understood.
 Together, the GM and the players create an exciting story of bold adventurers who confront deadly perils.
 Sometimes an adventurer might come to a grisly end, dispatched by a Sith lord.
 The party itself might meet it's devise should it bite off more than it can chew in a starship encounter.
 Even so, the other adventurers can beseech a powerful Jedi to revive their fallen comrade, or the players might choose (or be forced) to create new characters to carry on.
 The group might fail to complete an adventure successfully, but if everyone had a good time and created a memorable story, they all win.

 ## Take to the Stars
 One of the premier components of *Star Wars* 5th Edition, versus a traditional Dungeons and Dragons campaign, is the wide variety of planets a character can visit and explore.
 To facilitate and encourage that experience, adventurers need a means to travel.